Table of Contents:

 A Brief History of Bariatric Surgery

 In the 1950s, weight loss surgery began with the intestinal bypass.
 This surgical procedure shortened the length of the small intestine.
 The intestines absorb calories and macronutrients.
-And if this area was shortened then there would be less absorption of calories and macronutrients as the food worked its way out of the patient’s body.
+And if this area were shorter, then there would be less absorption of calories and macronutrients as the food worked its way out of the patient’s body.

 In 1966, Chikashi Ito and Dr. Edward E. Mason developed gastric bypass surgery.
-In this procedure the stomach was resected and a smaller portion of intestines were bypassed.
-With a smaller stomach patients found it harder to eat large meals and the bypassed intestines led to less calorie absorption.
+In the procedure, the stomach was resected, and a smaller portion of intestines was bypassed.
+With a smaller stomach, patients found it harder to eat large meals, and the bypassed intestines led to less calorie absorption.
 The result?
 Weight loss.

 Because of these groundbreaking developments, Mason is now commonly referred to as being the “father of obesity surgery.”

-Most bariatric surgery procedures are now done laparoscopically.
-This is also called “minimally invasive surgery.”
-3 to 6 smaller incisions are made and small instruments and a camera are inserted into the patient’s body.
-Recovery is quicker and patients experience less pain.
+Most bariatric surgery procedures are now performed laparoscopically.
+Laparoscopic surgery is also called “minimally invasive surgery.”
+Three to six small incisions are made.
+Then 5 to 15mm instruments and a camera are inserted into the patient’s body.
+Recovery is quicker, and patients experience less pain.